yeasy/learning_pickleball/16_single_strategy_en.md

 ## Key Points

-The key to a singles game is to control the rhythm, so try to let the other side run as much as possible, and keep the body stable as much as possible.
-In addition, you should take the initiative to attack when you have the opportunity.
+The key to a singles match is to control the rhythm, so try to let the opponent move as much as possible, while you try to maintain a stable position.
+In addition, you should go to the net as quickly as possible when you have the opportunity, while pushing the opponent to stay at the backcourt.

+* Defense at the net: After receiving the serve, you must go to the net as soon as possible to block the opponent's 3rd shot.
+Pay attention to defending wide-angle placement on both sides;
-* Drive Usage: In singles, there are many usages of driving the ball, and it is necessary to precisely control the landing point of the ball.
-It must not be intercepted comfortably by the opponent in front of the net, otherwise it is easy to become passive;
+* Control the placement: It’s very important to accurately control the placement of the ball.
+Any drive must pass the opponent's interception area in front of the net, otherwise it is easy to be blocked;
-* Angle control: Use a wide angle to let the opponent move as much as possible, and at the same time avoid pushing the ball too long to be out.
+* Use angles: Use more angles when attacking, such as the backhand position.
+At the same time, mobilize the opponent to run first, and be careful to avoid returning the ball too long and going out of bounds.